SaraAlert/SaraAlert/app/helpers/orchestration/README.md

 ## Templates

-Templates are meant to represent the superset of available options for configuration.
-The format of templates should be as follows:
+Templates represent the superset of available configuration options.
+It is represented as a Ruby hash with the following structure:

 ```ruby
 TEMPLATE = {